-- HO: What about midstream companies considering hydrogen blends in existing natural gas pipelines? - MC: Again, that only makes sense if they were to use "green" hydrogen produced via electrolysis powered by renewable energy.
-In other words, it would make no sense to blend grey hydrogen into natural gas pipelines given the increase in CO2 emissions that would entail (applying the same logic above with respect to pipeline field compressors).
-There's also the question of whether natural gas pipelines can physically withstand a lot of hydrogen - HO: There are already pilot projects underway, and so far the pipelines are performing well - MC: So far so good.
-Pipeline engineers have to look for "embrittlement" which refers to cracking and other pipeline degradation.
-Valves, flanges, compressors and tubes need to be retested given the presence of hydrogen, and at blend rates over 10% some equipment might have to be replaced.
-National Grid announced a project on Long Island to blend up to 20% green hydrogen into its natural gas system, and intends to expand it to other places in the Northeast28.
-Pilot programs have also been launched in Scotland, Australia, Colorado and California.
-Timeline for adoption: medium term - MC (continued): A piece just came out from the International Renewable Energy Agency (IRENA) that is also highly critical of pipeline blending: they estimate that blending green hydrogen with natural gas achieves very limited CO2 reductions at a very high cost of \$500 per ton of CO2.
-A German think tank went further, claiming that green hydrogen blending with gas could increase home heating costs by 33% by 2030
+- HO: What about midstream companies considering hydrogen blends in existing natural gas pipelines? - MC: Again, that only makes sense when using "green" hydrogen produced via renewables.
+In other words, it would make no sense to blend grey hydrogen into natural gas pipelines given the increase in CO2 emissions that would entail (applying the same logic with respect to pipeline compressors).
+There's also the question of whether natural gas pipelines can physically withstand a lot of hydrogen - HO: What do you mean; there are already hydrogen blending pilot projects underway - MC: Pipeline engineers have to look for "embrittlement" which refers to cracking and other pipeline degradation.
+Valves, flanges, compressors and tubes need to be retested and at hydrogen blend rates over 10% some equipment might have to be replaced.
+While pilot programs have been launched in Scotland, Australia, Colorado, California and Long Island, pipeline blending needs more research.
+A new NREL study found that physical properties of steel, polyethylene and rubber are changed by exposure to hydrogen; and that hydrogen permeates metal and can permeate polyethylene walls 5x faster than methane.
+Hydrogen leakage is also affected by pressure, contaminants, the angle of the pipeline and other factors - MC (continued): Even without leakage, hydrogen blending in gas pipelines has plenty of skeptics.
+The Fraunhofer Institute found that hydrogen blending would reduce emissions by 6%-7% and increase energy costs by 43%; the IEA estimates that hydrogen blending equates to emissions abatement costs of \$500 per tonne of CO2; and Agora Energiewende estimates that adding 20% hydrogen to the gas grid would increase European consumer heating costs by 33% in 2030